 Reaching people most affected by violence means being a part of neighborhoods where violence exists and reaching out to likely victims and shooters to defuse tensions.

-It doesn’t stop there for organizations that PSPC supports.
+It doesn’t stop there for the organizations that PSPC supports.
 Communities Partnering 4 Peace and READI Chicago use innovative methods — hiring neighborhood residents who have been touched by violence to visit violence-involved residents in jail and at hospitals to de-escalate situations and direct them to mental health services, family aid, legal assistance, job training and GED classes.

 READI Chicago, a program of the Heartland Alliance, uses its relationships with law enforcement and outreach organizations, as well as data analyzed by the University of Chicago Crime Lab to identify residents at risk of suffering or committing violence.
 READI Chicago recruits individuals into its program that provides social, emotional and job readiness support to place program participants in permanent, full-time jobs with private employers at a targeted starting wage of $12-$15/hour.